XXJones21/Vibes/Shortcuts.md

 - Keep the code clean and well-documented
 - Follow SwiftUI and RealityKit best practices
 - Test on device when possible
+- Do not overengineer, simple is better and more modular:
+  1. You can offer to do something but ask for permission first after you describe it
+  2. Do not do anything more than what is asked
+  3. Do not overengineer, simple is better and more modular

 ## Available Shortcuts